coverclock/com-diag-codex/README.md

 **Important safety tip**: I haven't tried to make the Handshake unit test robust against a client and a server simultaneously requesting a renegotiation.
 But that's a legitimate concern that a real-world application should worry about.
-Also, in BoringSSL, a client cannot request a renegotiation, so this always fails.

 ## Dependencies